Veterans Benefits Begin at Application for Admission

 For starters, the application fee of $60 is waived for any veteran who wishes to continue their undergraduate education at Virginia Tech.
 This initiative was established in part from the feedback received by the three veterans who are employed by the Office of Undergraduate Admissions: Alphonso Garrett, Jr., Gary Jackson, and Christopher St. Jean.
 The insight and feedback provided by the veterans employed in our office is invaluable.
 Combined, these employees have over 55 years of military experience and 35 years of experience in higher education, truly epitomizing the university’s motto: Ut Prosim (That I May Serve).

-Assistant Director, Colonel (Retired) Christopher St. Jean, is designated as the Veteran Liaison for undergraduate admissions and has nearly 26 years of active duty military experience and 10 years of experience in higher education.
+Associate Director, Colonel (Retired) Christopher St. Jean, is designated as the Veteran Liaison for undergraduate admissions and has nearly 26 years of active duty military experience and 10 years of experience in higher education.

 For veterans who are exploring transferring to Virginia Tech, we have several opportunities that may be of interest.
 Simply call or email us with any questions you may have.